-Note: Part of recovery includes staying hydrated.
+\Note: Part of recovery includes staying hydrated.
 How much water you need will vary by individual and fluctuate depending on sweat levels.
-Be sure to listen to your body, and make sure your pee is pale yellow.
+Most importantly, listen to your body, and make sure your pee is pale yellow.
 (Yes, pee is still an optimal indicator.)